-Learning and Living the Gospel Together in Every Relationship
+Learning and Living the Gospel Together

 Our Mission: To glorify God by coming alongside parents in making student-aged disciples of Jesus Christ in the Lehigh Valley who are equipped to bear Gospel fruit in the home, in the church, and in the world.